 Bourne & Hollingsworth Buildings

-To wash it all down, you can choose from bottomless Bellinis, Bloody Marys, Fizz or a brunch cocktails like the B&H Verditas (pineapple, fresh mint, coriander, jalapeno, ginger and lime served long with tequila or mezcal).
+To wash it all down, you can choose from bottomless Bellinis, Bloody Marys, Fizz or brunch cocktails like the B&H Verditas (pineapple, fresh mint, coriander, jalapeno, ginger and lime served long with tequila or mezcal).
 Yum!

 WHERE: 42 NORTHAMPTON ROAD, CLERKENWELL, EC1R 0HU